egor-sorokin/search-engine-react/README.md

 ## How to run
-In command line type:
+In your command line type:
 ```
 git clone <name of this repository>
 cd path/to/project
 npm start
 ```

-Runs the app in development mode.
+Run the app in development mode.
 Open http://localhost:3000 to view it in the browser.

-The page will automatically reload if you make changes to the code.
+The page will automatically reload if you make changes in the code.
 You will see the build errors and lint warnings in the console.

 **Note**: if it's not running try to type and run `npm i` command before start